alexjurkiewicz/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 Every time that a key is updated or removed the management layer emits a signal to all the cluster gateways to update the key accordingly.

 Considerations:
-- In a situation where MDCB or the management redis is down or having issues then the worker gateway would be affected as well, which is not desired.
+This introduces a single point of failure.
+When the MDCB or controller Gateway fails then the worker Gateways are also affected.

 {{< img src="/img/mdcb/synchroniser-after.gif" alt="Without Synchroniser" width="1000" >}}